How do enterprise data centers help Nebraska?

 - Local real estate & personal property taxes

-Read more about that about the potential tax revenue new enterprise data centers could bring through a 2020 report by Mangum Economics here.
+Read more about that about the tax revenue new enterprise data centers have brought Nebraska in a 2022 report by Mangum Economics here.

 Enterprise data centers connect to high-capacity networks by building network infrastructure that can be used by schools, colleges, health institutions, and more.